-The stitch is also known as cross stitch flower.
+The stitch is also known as cross stitch flower and Interwoven Cross Stitch.
 It can be used as a flower motif worked in a pattern alone a vine like line or used in geometric arrangements to create interesting patterns and fills.
+The sample above is worked in hand dyed wool on 26 cnt linen

-How to work Woven cross or Cross stitch Flower
+How to work Woven cross stitch or Cross stitch Flower

 Woven cross stitch is two crossed stitches worked on top of each other with the uppermost cross woven to the bottom cross.